-Air Monitoring and Forecasting in Connecticut
+Ambient Air Monitoring in Connecticut

-MonitoringThe Connecticut Department of Energy and Environmental Protection (DEEP), Bureau of Air Management, monitors air quality to protect public health and the environment.
-The monitoring of air quality data is crucial to determine compliance with the Federal air quality standards and to evaluate how well pollution control and abatement strategies are working to clean the air.
-The criteria pollutants measured in the ambient air monitoring network are: ozone (O3), particulate matter (PM2.5), nitrogen dioxide (NO2), sulfur dioxide (SO2), carbon monoxide (CO) and lead (Pb).
-The DEEP has also monitored for toxic pollutants and metals.
+DEEP monitors air quality to protect public health and the environment.
+Air quality monitoring is crucial to determine compliance with the National Ambient Air Quality Standards (NAAQS) and to evaluate the effectiveness of air pollution control and abatement strategies.
+The criteria pollutants measured in Connecticut's ambient air monitoring network are ozone (O3), particulate matter (PM2.5), nitrogen dioxide (NO2), sulfur dioxide (SO2), and carbon monoxide (CO).

 DEEP maintains 14 air monitoring stations throughout Connecticut to measure the criteria air pollutants and additional pollutants of concern.
 These stations represent the majority of Connecticut's population and serve to characterize the ambient air quality across different scales of Connecticut.
 The details of the air monitoring network are described with the Air Monitoring Network Plan, which is updated yearly.
 A full assessment of the Air Monitoring Network is conducted every five years.